go6887/time_flies/README.md

 ## Description
 Our purposel for this design challenge is to entertain the leisure traveller in the waiting area by making the waiting time into a positive experience.

+##Tools
+1.HTML
+2.CSS
+3.jQuery
+4.PHP
+5.mySQL
+6.Text Editor
+7.Apache Server

 ## How to set up
-1.Prepare Database and Server
+1.Prepare Database and Apache Server
 2.Create table in the datebase
-3.Upload these files to your server
+3.Upload these files to your apache server

 ## How to use